What Kind of Sex Therapy Do I Need?

-Doctors and urologists generally test for underlying medical issues then prescribe medications, devices or surgery.
+When diagnosing and treating sexual dysfunction problems, doctors and urologists generally test for underlying medical issues then prescribe medications, devices or surgery.
 These can include numbing creams and antidepressants for premature ejaculation and erection enhancing drugs for erectile dysfunction.

-Unfortunately, many sex therapists also recommend these medications and other techniques which don't address the underlying issue.
+Unfortunately, many sex therapists also recommend medications and focus on techniques which don't address the underlying issue.

 Other sex therapists recommend Tantra as a therapy for erectile dysfunction and this has a similar effect.
 Too much focus on his partner, especially in a loving or spiritual way will cause him to lose his erection.
 This is because his brain isn't receiving enough arousing signals to maintain a strong erection.